Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Publish/Documentation/Publish.md

 ## Attachments
 You can add any number of attachments to your article.
 Attachments are displayed as a set of links below the article content.

+# Publish Headlines Module

+The master layout typically contains elements which wrap the article layouts.
+When a viewer layout has a master, primary article and secondary article layouts, the primary article layout normally displays article summary information more prominently than the secondary article layout.

+Some viewer layouts may only have a master layout.
+Other layouts may have a master layout and a primary layout but no secondary layout.